eetiwah/kotosAuctionAgent/README.md

-Must run in new environment, will add to code later
+For whatever reason, you must run this statement so that the environment will be able to find tor and associated libraries, I will add to the codebase later to automate this process

 export LD_LIBRARY_PATH=/home/rich/Projects/kotos/kotosAuctionAgent/agent/tor/linux/dependencies:$LD_LIBRARY_PATH
 /home/rich/Projects/kotos/kotosAuctionAgent/agent/tor/linux/dependencies/tor --version